 This section provides more detail on the specific proposed projects on the western side of Inner Apra Harbor.
 The duration of each amphibious task force visit would range between 6 and 21 days.
 A typical schedule on Guam is shown in Table 2.5-3.
 Distribution throughout the year may vary, due to the subjective and mission-dependent nature of MEU-level events.
 Inclement weather may also impact event schedules.

-Tuble 2.6 5.
-Approximate Mille Multimistrative (100) Tuettear D'ent Benedule 2-3 Days 2 Days 5 Days 2 Days 2-3 Agricultural Inspections Debarkation/Set-up Active Firing Range Use Clean-Up Agricultural Inspections
+2- -3 Days 2 Days 5 Days 2 Days 2-3 gricultural spections Debarkation/Set-up Active Firing Range Use Clean-Up Agricultural Inspections